List of current National Hockey League broadcasters

-The following is a list of current (entering 2022–23 NHL season) National Hockey League broadcasters.
+The following is a list of current (entering 2025–26 NHL season) National Hockey League broadcasters.
 With 25 teams in the U.S. and 7 in Canada, the NHL is the only one of the four major professional sports leagues in the United States and Canada that maintains separate national broadcasters in each country, each producing separate telecasts of a slate of regular season games, playoff games, and all seven games of the Stanley Cup Finals.
 Games are also shown on multiple regional sports networks in both countries.

-Regional broadcasters
+Regional TV broadcasters

 The following is a list of local TV and radio broadcasters for each individual team.
-As a result of Rogers Communications and Bell Canada having both an ownership stake in the Toronto Maple Leafs, that team's regional English language TV broadcasts are split between Rogers' Sportsnet Ontario and Bell's TSN4, and radio coverage is split between Sportsnet 590 and TSN 1050.
-The Buffalo Sabres, Carolina Hurricanes, and Dallas Stars do television/radio simulcasts.
-Both the Los Angeles Kings and the New Jersey Devils lack flagship terrestrial radio stations, and have instead partnered with the Internet radio platforms iHeartRadio and Audacy, respectively; the San Jose Sharks likewise abandoned terrestrial radio, instead keeping all audio broadcasts exclusive to its own online platforms.
-Both the Montreal Canadiens and Ottawa Senators each have local English and French language broadcasts to serve their large anglophone and francophone fan bases.
-The Florida Panthers, Chicago Blackhawks, and Vegas Golden Knights have all added Spanish language broadcasts to serve their Hispanic fan bases.
+Toronto Maple Leafs regional TV broadcasts are split between Rogers Communications' Sportsnet Ontario and Bell Canada's TSN4.
+Even though Rogers has bought out Bell's stake on the Maple Leafs' parent company Maple Leaf Sports & Entertainment in 2024, it did allow Bell to continue broadcasting a select number of Maple Leafs games on television as part of a content rights agreement.
+The Buffalo Sabres, Carolina Hurricanes, Dallas Stars, and St. Louis Blues do television/radio simulcasts.
 Not all teams televise their preseason games.

+A select number of teams have resumed broadcasting games on terrestrial television affiliates; teams such as the Chicago Blackhawks, Vegas Golden Knights, Florida Panthers, Dallas Stars, Anaheim Ducks, Seattle Kraken, and Utah Mammoth have utilized this approach.